 When we are calm and relaxed our mind feels quieter and we feel good, safe, and content.
 It’s important to know that we’re not creating a new feeling within us, we’re simply reminding ourselves what it feels like to be calm and relaxed.
 This is a natural human state that we can always return to when we want to.
 Sometimes it takes longer to find our calm state and sometimes we forget that we can even be in this state at all, especially when stress takes over and becomes the norm.

 So whether you’ve been aware of your stress patterns for a while or you’re just starting to notice what they are now – you can begin to observe when they start to come up sooner.
-You might start to feel a headache coming on or feel parts of your body tensing up or feel irritable or sad, or find yourself worrying more or obsessing over things that are outside of your control.
+You might start to feel a headache coming on or feel parts of your body tensing up in anger or feel irritable or sad, or find yourself worrying more or obsessing over things that are outside of your control.

 The good news is that you can begin to catch these stress patterns before they spiral into a full-blown stress response and become overwhelming.
 You can learn to bring yourself back to this state of calm sooner and with more ease.
 Take a moment right now to check in with how you feel.
 By checking in on a regular basis, you can start to notice what state you’re in and catch stress creeping up on you and shift yourself into a state of calm.
 By increasing your self-awareness around stress you can begin to relieve your stress much earlier so that it doesn’t grow to be overwhelming.

 Take it from a therapist: the best way to manage your stress in the moment and shift away from stress and towards relaxation and calm is to change what you’re focusing on.
 We can quickly get caught up in stressful thoughts and feelings, unsure of when or how to release control and let go.
 When this happens, instead of dwelling on these thoughts or feelings simply take a moment to do this simple exercise.

 Here’s a quick mini-meditation practice you can do anytime and anywhere: